-Due to a Kerr lens, an intense optical pulse propagating in a nonlinear medium can experience nonlinear self-focusing (or self-focussing): the beam diameter is decreased compared with that of a weak pulse.
+Due to a Kerr lens, an intense light pulse propagating in a nonlinear medium can experience nonlinear self-focusing (or self-focussing): the beam radius is decreased compared with that of a weak pulse.
 The physical mechanism is based on a Kerr nonlinearity with positive χ(3).
 In this situation, the higher optical intensities on the beam axis, as compared with the wings of the spatial intensity distribution, cause an effectively increased refractive index for the inner part of the beam.
-This modified refractive index distribution then acts like a focusing lens.
+That modified refractive index distribution then acts like a focusing lens.

 A related effect, occurring in the case of a negative χ(3) nonlinearity, is self-defocusing, where the Kerr lens has a reduced refractive index on the beam axis.

 Self-focusing can also be caused by other effects, such as thermal lensing.